 Here’s a sample CFA exam study schedule as displayed in our new Study Planner 4.0:

-You will find your Study Plan in the PLAN tab View all the weeks of your CFA exam prep, see how much you’ve done and how much is still ahead of you, as well as customize your plan using both your Study Plan personalization options and the DRAG & DROP for both topics and study weeks.
+FIND your Study Plan in the PLAN tab View all the weeks of your CFA exam prep, see how much you’ve done and how much is still ahead of you, as well as customize your schedule using your Study Plan personalization options and the DRAG & DROP for both topics and study weeks.

 CFA Exam Study Planner: STUDY View You will be asked to focus on your current week of studying.
 You will know what to study (left-hand menu) and how much to study (benchmark study times).
 Here, you'll also find your study lessons, including videos, tests, PDFs, etc. At the end of the week, your hard work will be evaluated (hit the SUM UP button).
-Note that study lessons with study materials are available for level 1 and level 2 candidates!

 Analyze Your Weaknesses